Clostridium botulinum: Treatment

 In the case of a diagnosis or suspicion of botulism, patients should be hospitalized immediately, even if the diagnosis and/or tests are pending.
-If botulism is suspected, patients should be treated immediately with antitoxin therapy in order to reduce mortality.
+Additionally, if botulism is suspected, patients should be treated immediately with antitoxin therapy in order to reduce mortality.
 Immediate intubation is also highly recommended, as respiratory failure is the primary cause of death from botulism.

-In Canada, there are currently only three antitoxin therapies available, which are accessible through Health Canada Special Access Program (SAP).
-The three types of antitoxin therapies are: 1) GlaxoSmithKline trivalent Types ABE, 2) NP-018 (heptavalent) Types A to G, and 3) BabyBIG, Botulism Immune Globulin Intravenous (Human) (BIG-IV) for pediatric patients under the age of one year.
+In North America, an equine-derived heptavalent botulinum antitoxin is used to treat all serotypes of non-infant naturally occurring botulism.
+For infants less than one year of age, botulism immune globulin is used to treat type A or type B.

 Outcomes vary between one and three months, but with prompt interventions, mortality from botulism ranges from less than 5 percent to 8 percent.

+Despite these interventions, there is currently no approved pharmacological treatment that reverses botulinum neurotoxin once it has entered neurons.
+Due to this limitation, early antitoxin administration and supportive care is critical.
+Ongoing research investigates several therapeutic strategies; for example, recombinant vaccines based on the heavy-chain (HC) domains of BoNTs have provided protective immunity in animals and shown promise in early clinical trials.
+However, no human vaccine is currently licensed.
+Veterinary vaccines are available to prevent outbreaks in livestock.

+Antibody-based therapies are also under development.
+Traditional equine antitoxins, though effective, carry risks of serum sickness.
+Human polyclonal antibodies isolated from immunized volunteers and novel camelid single-domain antibodies are two alternatives, which may provide safer and longer-lasting protection.
+Additionally, small-molecule inhibitors targeting the metalloprotease activity of the toxin’s light chain are being explored as potential post-exposure therapies.

+Clinical outcomes also depend on the toxin serotype involved.
+Type A toxins typically cause the most prolonged paralysis, while type E toxins are associated with shorter disease courses.
+Although BoNTs induce paralysis, they do not destroy neurons; with adequate ventilation and intensive care, patients can fully recover as nerve terminals regenerate.

+Due to the extreme potency of botulinum neurotoxins, much of this therapeutic research is framed in context of biodefense preparedness against the potential use of BoNTs as biological weapons.

 Vaccination

 There used to be a formalin-treated toxoid vaccine against botulism (serotypes A-E), but it was discontinued in 2011 due to declining potency in the toxoid stock.
 It was originally intended for people at risk of exposure.
 A few new vaccines are under development.